Somerdale Factory

-Somerdale was a chocolate factory located in Keynsham near Bristol in South-west England, closed by Kraft foods in 2011.
+Somerdale was a chocolate factory located in Keynsham near Bristol in England.
 It was the home of a Cadbury plc production facility, and was originally built by the Fry family when they expanded through consolidation of a number of existing facilities located in the centre of Bristol.
+The factory closed in 2011 after the takeover of Cadbury by Kraft Foods Inc. Existing production was moved to a new factory abroad in Poland.